gabrielconstantin02/ArtHub/README.md

 # ArtHub

-**ArtHub** is a free,modern and light-weight android application designed for photo enthusiasts to shar thei creations and rate other's.
+**ArtHub** is a free,modern and light-weight android application designed for photo enthusiasts to share their creations and rate other's.

 ### Features